 Delaware Hospice has taken these measures to help limit the spread of COVID-19:

 - Education and communication is key to helping to stop the spread.
 As a healthcare leader in our community, we are providing education to our patients and families about prevention, screening, and signs of symptoms.
-We are advising families to screen all visitors.
-Delaware Hospice staff is recommending families host virtual visits utilizing telecommunications like FaceTime, Skype, and phone calls.
-This has allowed our patients to stay in contact with their loved ones while being safe from the spread of COVID-19.
+To continue to be a resource for our community, we have expanded our free resources on our website to include various COVID topics.
 Before our staff enters a home, long-term care facilities, hospitals, or the Delaware Hospice Center, we are communicating with families and staff to limit exposure.
 Please continue to educate yourself on the evolving information available regarding COVID-19.
 Protect your family and friends by selecting valid, reliable sources.